belak/blog/content/posts/zsh-utils/index.md

 ## Discussion

 Want to talk more about this?
-There are discussion threads at the following places:
+There are discussion threads at the following locations:

 - [lobste.rs](https://lobste.rs/s/6hlx5f/intro_zsh_utils)
 - [Hacker News](https://news.ycombinator.com/item?id=19371463)